UGC NET Paper-I is the key to success in the National Eligibility Test. It helps to get a splendid result.

 Distributing funds to UGC Recognised Universities and colleges.

-Helping NTA and CSIR to conduct the UGC NET and CSIR NET Exams to select the deserving candidates for the post of lecturers and researchers.
+Helping NTA to conduct the UGC NET and CSIR NET Exams to select the deserving candidates for the post of lecturers and researchers.

 To promote and coordinate university education.

 You can get the detailed information about UGC NET & CSIR NET Exam from here –

 E-mail ID – email@example.com

 Address – University Grants Commission (UGC) Bahadur Shah Zafar Marg.
 New Delhi - 110002

 It is a national level board of education in India which is controlled by the Union Government of India for public and private schools.